 Council has made key decisions after listening to submissions.
 Firstly, Council is committed to the strengthening, compliance, heating and other improvements to the Taihape Town Hall and Administration Centre.
 Council has decided to refer the Marton build to the Long Term Plan to better understand the options, our requirements for staff and our debt positions.
-The decision to put in the footpath linking Nga Tawa to town was challenging and ultimately made in terms of basic safety I believe.
+The decision to put in the footpath linking Nga Tawa to town was challenging and ultimately made in terms of safety.
 The costings for that were already factored into our budgets.

-The additional budgetary items such as the lighting at the Taihape tennis and netball courts, if required, will bring slight increases to our budget resulting in an average rate increase of 9.19%.
+The additional budgetary items such as the lighting at the Taihape tennis and netball courts, if required, will bring slight increases to our budget.
+The average rate increase will be 9.19%.
 Some of the issues raised by submitters such as expanding the levels of service at swimming pools and with respect to the maintenance of some of our reserve areas will need to be a Long Term Plan discussion.